 Read More: The Digital Gold Rush | Acquiring Online Businesses for Rapid Growth

-MagicBrief’s Expertise and Impact for Marketers
+MagicBrief’s Impact for Marketers

 This acquisition aligns with Canva’s larger ambition to lead the AI-driven transformation of creative and business tools.
 The company has been actively expanding its AI offerings.
 It launched Canva Sheets, an AI-powered spreadsheet tool.
 It also introduced Magic Charts and Canva Code.
 All these tools are driven by generative AI.
 MagicBrief’s data analytics technology is expected to complement these AI tools.
 It enhances how users interpret campaign success.
 Moreover, it helps users respond dynamically.
 These improvements move Canva closer to its goal of “democratizing marketing”.